Chandler-Lu/alfred-ocr/README-EN.md

 ## Version

-### 4.3
+### 4.4

-- Updated format optimization for Baidu OCR
+- Fix a problem with python 3.8;
+- Fix Baidu QR code can not be used.

 ## Feature